lydiazheng/Basic_Shell/README.txt

+This is a shell program that can implements some basic commands such as ls, cat, history, and exit.

-How to run the function:
+How to run this program:
 1. type 'make'
 2. type './testfile'
-3. then it will show my_shell: CMPT300@my_shell:~$
+3. It will show my_shell: CMPT300@my_shell:~$
-4. you need to input the command to run this program
+4. you need to type the command to run this program

-Features that have been done:
+Features include:
 1. internal commands: exit, cd, pwd, history
 2. external commands: ls, cat